Mr. Heater Portable Buddy Heater

 - There is a version of the Little Buddy that can be used in Massachusetts and Canada.

 - Pressing the start button is hard and requires a good bit of strength.

-If you want a basic heater without all the controls and choices, this is a great choice.
-It’s basic, but it provides you with a significant amount of heat output for such a small radiant heater.
+If you want a basic propane heater without all the controls and choices, this is a great choice.
+It’s basic, but it provides you with a significant amount of heat output for such a small portable tent heater.
 You have one option–how high you want the heat.
 It adjusts up to 2,890 BTUs and recommended for no more than 85 square feet of space.